NielsGrove/SQLAdmin/WideWorldImporters/README.md

 ## 2) Rebuild indexes

-Rebuild all indexes in the WideWorldImporters data with the script [./]().
+Rebuild all indexes in the WideWorldImporters data with the [Ola Hallengren Maintenance Solution](https://ola.hallengren.com/) (OHMS).
+I have some time ago written about [Installing OHMS](https://sqladm.blogspot.com/2019/02/installing-ola-hallengren-maintenance.html) in the SQLAdmin bog.

 ## 3) Move PVS to Filegroup